dreamking60/d3-start-to-finish-leanpub/manuscript/16 The build so far.md

-# The build so far
+# The Build So Far

 This chapter gives an overview of the Energy Explorer build so far.
 The directory structure of `step6-complete` is: